NYSCP LADO - Managing Allegations Against Those Who Work or Volunteer With Children - Procedure - North Yorkshire

 • Health means physical or mental health

-• Ill-treatment includes sexual abuse and forms of ill-treatment, which are not physical.
+• Ill-treatment includes sexual abuse and forms of ill-treatment which are not physical.

-Harm is defined in Section 31(9) of the Children Act 1989 as amended by the Adoption and Children Act 2002.
-Harm means ill-treatment or impairment of health or development including for example impairment suffered from seeing or hearing the ill-treatment of another.
-This therefore includes allegations in relation to sexual, physical, emotional harm and / or neglect.
-Both Working Together 2023 and Keeping Children Safe in Education 2024 include definitions and examples of the above categories of abuse and further examples are outlined below.
-This procedure can also be used where there appear to be patterns of behaviour that cause concern.
+This, therefore, includes allegations in relation to sexual, physical, emotional harm and/or neglect.
+Both Working Together 2023 and Keeping Children Safe in Education 2024 include definitions and examples of the above categories of abuse, and further examples are outlined below.

-Sexual harm could include allegations of inappropriate sexual behaviour including, but not limited to:
+Sexual harm: could include allegations of inappropriate sexual behaviour including, but not limited to:

 • Engaging in sexual activity with a child under 18 if in a position of trust in respect of that child, even if consensual (Sections16-19 Sexual Offences Act 2003)